 What actually is mental health?

-What makes people from CALD communities vulnerable to mental illness?
+What factors cause migrants from multicultural communities to be vulnerable to mental illnesses?

 What are the barriers to seeking mental health support?

-How can mental health services ensure they reach CALD communities?
+How can mental health services ensure they reach multicultural communities?

 But before we start, it’s important to clarify the two terms, which are sometimes confused or wrongly used interchangeably: mental health and mental illness.